 They have various compartments and tool bins to carry required materials and often feature a crane that can lift and move heavy equipment parts.

-From mining operations to highway support, rail, and civil utility, service trucks are useful assets.
-The value service trucks bring to jobsites experiencing a breakdown, by saving time, money, and work momentum, is hard to deny.
+From mining operations to highway support, rail, and civil utility, mechanics trucks are useful assets.
+The value these trucks bring to jobsites experiencing a breakdown, by saving time, money, and work momentum, is hard to deny.
 Which is why not only equipment dealers and large contracting companies buy them.
 A growing number of independent mechanics these days offer onsite services, too, expanding the scope of mobile repair with the help of a well-equipped service truck.

-What kinds of companies use service trucks?
+What kinds of companies use service & mechanics trucks?

 Typically, anybody who is working with what we call `yellow iron’ – heavy equipment that is in the field, hauling, moving dirt, building buildings, etc. uses a service truck.
 Such equipment cannot easily be brought to a central shop if it needs repairs or service, so it is simpler and more cost-effective to do it in the field.

-The two terms are used interchangably.
+The two terms are sometimes used interchangeably.
 However, mechanics body trucks are more fully equipped than service trucks.
 A mechanics body typically means that it is a service body, a crane, and an air compressor.
 A service truck might not have a crane, but just a service body with tools and, possibly, an air compressor.

 How do the sizes of cranes relate to sizes of trucks?